gzgracez/testRuby/README.md

-# testRuby
+# Trying out Ruby
+*A basic calculator
-A calculator and twilio program in Ruby
+*A Twilio messaging program in Ruby